liftbridge-io/liftbridge/documentation/client_implementation.md

 message acknowledgement (ack) is returned from the cluster.
 This is useful for ensuring a message has been stored and replicated, guaranteeing at-least-once delivery.
 The default ack policy is `LEADER`, meaning the ack is sent once the partition leader has stored the message.
+See [below](#messages-and-acks) for guidance on implementing acks.

 `Publish` can send messages to particular stream partitions using a `Partitioner` or an explicitly provided partition.
 By default, it publishes to